RTD Sensor - Pt100 Sensor, Pt1000 Temperature Sensors

 Platinum Resistance Thermometers

 Firstly, being a noble metal, it has a wide and unreactive temperature range.
 Secondly, its resistivity is more than six times that of copper.
-Thirdly, it has a reasonable, simple and well understood, although not entirely linear, resistance vs temperature relationship.
-Finally it can be obtained in a very pure form, and drawn into fine wires or strips very reproducibly, making the production of interchangeable detectors relatively easy.
+Thirdly, it has a reasonable, simple and well understood resistance vs temperature relationship.
+Finally, it can be obtained in a very pure form, and drawn into fine wires or strips very reproducibly, making the production of interchangeable detectors relatively easy.

 Although platinum is not cheap, only very small amounts are needed for resistance thermometer construction its expense is therefore not a significant factor in calculating the overall cost.
 On the down side, it is contaminated by a number of materials, particularly when heated, so support and sheath materials have to be chosen carefully.
 Furthermore, heat treatment of the material is particularly important in view of the presence of vacancy defects which are present at all temperatures unless annealed out.

 Beyond these materials, molybdenum film resistors are available, with useful, stable ranges around the -50 to +200°C mark.
 Semiconductor materials, like thermistors made from various metal oxides, are also available, which with the advent of better manufacturing methods and improved linearisers, can cover a very wide temperature range.
-However, no standardisation of these devices has been achieved, and they are beyond the scope of this guide.
+However, no standardisation of these devices has been achieved.

 0.062" to 0.313" dia.
 A large selection of plain and threaded pot seals supplied with tails or extension Wire (PVC, FEP, Fiberglass etc.) Mineral Insulated RTD Pt100 Sensor with Miniature Plug